-The Civil Partnerships Act provides the same legal benefits and responsibilities for same-sex couples as marriage.
+The Civil Partnerships Act provides the same legal benefits and responsibilities for same-sex and heterosexual couples as marriage.
 The procedure for setting up a partnership mirrors that for a civil marriage.

 If you are in a same-sex couple you can:

 - register your partnership (Civil Partnerships Act 2005)